Financial Advice and Support

 The purpose of the Childcare Support Fund is to provide assistance towards the cost of childcare (nursery, crèche etc) for children of full-time students at NCAD, whose ability to participate in education may be adversely affected by childcare responsibilities.

-Payment to successful applicants will be made in two instalments, the first in November and the second in February.
+Payment to successful applicants will be made in two instalments across the academic year.
 The College does not have a crèche so it is necessary for students with children to make their own arrangements.

 For further information and application forms for this fund, please contact the Access Officer at the beginning of Trimester 1: access@staff.ncad.ie